 Pet Urine in Carpet What Can We Do?

 Our dogs and cats are often like our family.
 We wouldn’t allow our children to pee on our carpet and we shouldn’t allow our pets to pee on it either.
 If we are unwilling to make sure that our pets are either litter box trained or that we let them out of the house frequently to answer those calls of nature, we should have concrete or tile flooring and not wall to wall carpet.
+On the other hand and according to this review, majority of pet owners place a litter box or at least a container with sand and pebbles for their pet to relieve themselves, instead of watching their pet search frantically for a spot to excrete.

 With dogs that are house pets you might want to consider a doggy door so that Fido can make his own way in-and-out of the house.
 A bit of convenience for the pet is a prevention step that will help to prevent pet urine in carpet.